samuel-book/samuel_shap_paper_1/_sources/introduction/glossary.md

 * Use of anticoagulants for AF = No
 * Onset during sleep = No

-This allows us to explore how changing any feature or features of the patient will change the likelihood that such a patient would receive thrombolysis in each hopsital.
+This allows us to explore how changing any feature or features of the patient will change the likelihood that such a patient would receive thrombolysis in each hospital.

 ## Explainable machine learning